ARM-software/SCALE-Sim/README.md

 Also, the simulator generates read write traces and summary logs at ```./outputs/<topology_name>```.
 There are three summary logs:

-* Layer wise runtime information.
+* Layer wise runtime and average utilization
-* Layer wise MAX DRAM bandwidth log.
+* Layer wise MAX DRAM bandwidth log
-* Layer wise AVG DRAM bandwidth log.
+* Layer wise AVG DRAM bandwidth log
+* Layer wise breakdown of data movement and compute cycles

 In addition cycle accurate SRAM/DRAM access logs are also dumped and could be accesses at ```./outputs/<topology_name>/layer_wise```

+### Detailed Documentation

+For detailed insights on working of SCALE-Sim, you can refer to this [paper](https://github.com/AnandS09/SCALE-Sim/blob/master/images/paper/fullpaper.pdf)

 ## Contributing